Dengyuemed/dengyuemed.github.io/_posts/2026-04-25-claudin18-2-gastric-cancer.md

 layout: post
 title: "The Rise of Claudin18.2: Gastric Cancer Precision Therapy Enters an Accelerated Phase"
 date: 2026-04-25
-categories: [Oncology, Targeted Therapy]
+categories: [Oncology]
-tags: [CLDN18.2, Gastric Cancer, Zolbetuximab, CAR-T, ADC]
+tags: [Targeted Therapy, CLDN18.2, Gastric Cancer, CAR-T, ADC, Zolbetuximab]
 image: /assets/images/claudin18-2-cover.png
+description: "Claudin18.2 is emerging as a high-value target in gastric cancer, with breakthroughs from zolbetuximab and rapid expansion across CAR-T and ADC pipelines."
 ---

 ## The Rise of Claudin18.2 in Gastric Cancer